Understanding Hair Loss after Bariatric Surgery

 - Visit your primary care doctor to be evaluated for any illness or non-nutritional reason for hair loss such as thyroid disease or other chronic illnesses.

 - Follow our dietary prescription which calls for limited calories and exceptional diverse protein intake on a daily basis.
 DO NOT add a lot of protein and increase your calories so much that you sabotage your weight loss.
-Obesity kills, not a little hair loss!
+We suggest a protein supplement that is low in sugar, for our patients we highly recommend BariClear from BariNutrition

 - Take a bariatric specific multi-vitamin with adequate B vitamins, folate, zinc and biotin.
 Don’t forget your B12 and calcium citrate with vitamin D supplements.